sambatriste/netty-wiki-translation/New-and-noteworthy.md

 channel.write(buf2)
 ```

-Once a `ByteBuf` is written to the remote peer it will automatically get released to the pool again.
+Once a `ByteBuf` is written to the remote peer it will automatically be returned to the pool it originated from.

 The default `ByteBufAllocator` is `PooledByteBufAllocator`.
-If you do not wish to use buffer pooling or use your own allocator, you can use `Channel.config().setAllocator(..)` with an alternative allocator such as `UnpooledByteBufAllocator`.
+If you do not wish to use buffer pooling or use your own allocator, use `Channel.config().setAllocator(...)` with an alternative allocator such as `UnpooledByteBufAllocator`.

+#### `ByteBuf` is always reference counted

+To control the life cycle of a `ByteBuf` in a more predictable way, Netty does not rely on the garbage collector anymore but employs an explicit reference counter.
+Here's the basic rule:

+* When a buffer is allocated, its initial reference count is 1.
+* If the reference count of the buffer is decreased to 0, it is deallocated or returned to the pool it originated from.
+* The following attempts trigger an `IllegalReferenceCountException`:
+  * Accessing a buffer whose reference count is 0,
+  * Decreasing the reference count to a negative value, or
+  * Increasing the reference count beyond `Integer.MAX_VALUE`.
+* Derived buffers (e.g. slices and duplicates) and swapped buffers (i.e. little endian buffers) share the reference count with the buffer it was derived from.
+Note the the reference count does not change when a derived buffer is created.

+When a `ByteBuf` is used in a `ChannelPipeline`, there are additional rules you need to keep in mind:

+* Each inbound (a.k.a. upstream) handler in a pipeline has to release the received messages.
+Netty does not release them automatically for you.
+  * Note that codec framework does release the messages automatically and a user has to increase the reference count if he or she wants to pass a message as-is to the next handler.
+* When an outbound (a.k.a. downstream) message reaches at the beginning of the pipeline, Netty will release it after writing it out.

+#### Automatic buffer leak detection

+Although reference counting is very powerful, it is also error-prone.
+To help a user find where he or she forgot to release the buffers, the leak detector logs the stack trace of the location where the leaked buffer was allocated automatically.

+Because the leak detector relies on `PhantomReference` and obtaining a stack trace is a very expensive operation, it samples approximately 1% of allocations only.
+Therefore, it's a good idea to run the application for a reasonably long time to find all possible leaks.

+Once all leaks are found and fixed.
+You can turn this feature off to remove its runtime overhead completely by specifying the `-Dio.netty.noResourceLeakDetection` JVM option.

 ## Channel API changes